michaelmml/Financial-Data-Science/README.md

 ## SBA Loan EDA

 Resulting clean-up gives two numerical subsets - term and number of employees.
 Rescaled with minmax.
 The remaining are categorical data (either binary or else one-hot encode is applied) and percentages.
+To deal with certain other categories with a large number of unique entries, Groupby / Pivot and correlation analysis can be performed to determine the "importance" of those columns.

 #### X   -Column         -Non-Null -Count   -Dtype
  0   -Term           -136062 -non-null  -int64